PoeBlu/lono/docs/_docs/configsets/debugging.md

 {% include configsets/cfn-init.md %}

-## Run manually
+## Run Manually

 The UserData script runs at launch time automatically.
-You can invoke the `cfn-init` script directly by logging into the instance and running.
-This is useful for debugging.
+But you can also invoke the `cfn-init` script manually.
+Just log into the instance and call it.
+This can be especially useful for debugging.
 Here's an example of running the script.

     /opt/aws/bin/cfn-init -v --stack my-stack --resource Instance --region us-west-2

 The command above downloads the Configset from CloudFormation template `Instance` resource and applies it.

-## Where is the metadata.json?
+## Where is the metadata.json downloaded?

 The `cfn-init` downloads the configset metadata to:

     /var/lib/cfn-init/data/metadata.json

-Note, this path gets overwritten each time `cfn-init` runs.
-It is useful to copy it to another location and modify it for quick testing and debugging.
+Note, this file gets overwritten each time `cfn-init` runs.

-## Run manually with a file
+## Run With a File

-One of the quickest way to debug configsets is to copy the generated `/var/lib/cfn-init/data/metadata.json`, modify it, and provide it directly to the `cfn-init` command.
+One quick way to debug configsets is to copy the generated `/var/lib/cfn-init/data/metadata.json`, modify it, and provide it directly to the `cfn-init` command.
 Example:

+    cp /var/lib/cfn-init/data/metadata.json /root/configset.json
-    /opt/aws/bin/cfn-init -v /path/to/configset.json
+    /opt/aws/bin/cfn-init -v /root/configset.json

 The cfn-init script itself only supports JSON when providing a file.